 Rock Hewn Churches

 Two clusters of churches are located in Lalibela, all within walking distance of each other.
-Elevan total churches are connected by tunnels and small alleyways carved through stone.
+Elevan total churches connect by tunnels and small alleyways carved through stone.
 The impressive Saint George Church is the epicenter of this devout village.
 It is one of the most important monasteries in Ethiopia and a major pilgrimage site.
 Declared a UNESCO World Heritage site in 1978, these churches are best visited in the early morning.
 Hear the chants and congregation of traditional Ethiopian Orthodox worship.

 Entry to the churches cost 1,104 Birr ($50) for a 5 day ticket.
 No single day tickets are available and tickets are non-transferable.
 Although ticket prices are very expensive seeing the churches is a highlight in Ethiopia.